 An important element of iterative plan review will be a process for identifying when the evidence base will become sufficient to allow HRA of future plans to conclude no likely AEOI from the DPOs currently subject to high ornithological constraint and enable developments within these DPOs to be consented.
 A timetabled evidence-gathering exercise, including monitoring data from consented windfarms and additional research projects, should set out how and when this evidence will be available to a satisfactory level, identifying further research gaps and how these will be addressed.
 Further information on how the key knowledge gaps identified under paragraph 11.6.6 will be filled would be welcome.
 We also encourage the Scottish Government to look into opportunities to collaborate outside of Scotland given a number of UK wide initiatives that could provide valuable input to Scottish assessments.

 To have a rolling programme of the IPR has the potential to have an ongoing influence at project level, which is potentially concerning for developers progressing projects in the DPOs not currently considered high risk.
+It would be helpful to have a very clear scope for the IPR and that this should extend only to the currently constrained DPOs and the inclusion of potential new DP.
 Clarity is also needed that individual projects will be autonomous in their decision making, that full access to Article 6(3) and Article 6(4) remains at project level where relevant in each case and that if an individual developer makes a case for a project it should be considered on its own merits.

 Our members seek clarity regarding a number of questions: